cotodevel/snemulds/README.md

 This is based from real 0.6.a sources archeide left years ago and I managed to find.

 Usage:
-    - Download and copy all files from /release/arm7dldi-twl folder, snemul.cfg as well, in SD:/ root .
+    - Download and copy all files from /release/arm7dldi-[ntr/twl], snemul.cfg as well, in SD:/ root.
+[NDS] mode is for DS mode, and [TWL] for DSi mode.
 	  If it prompts for overwrite: Yes to All.
     - Create a /snes folder in SD: root, and put your homebrew games on it
 	- SPC Playback: Optionally, create a /spc folder in SD: root, and put your SPC files on it.
 You can choose and play a SPC File in the "SPC Jukebox" option.